Even for the full-time stay at home mom, a breast pump is likely on your list of essential items to support your baby.

 While they are great for high volume breast pumping, an expensive electric pump may not be necessary.
 Especially for those who get a lot of time with their baby and can mostly nurse on demand.

-In comes the cheap, convenient, and often overlooked option of a manual pump.
+In comes the cheap, convenient, and often overlooked option of a manual breast pump.

-We’ve created this manual for mothers who think that manual pumping sounds will work for their lifestyle and will teach you how to use your manual breast pump.
+We’ve created this guide for mothers who think that manual breast pumping will work for their lifestyle and will teach you how to use your manual breast pump.

 In addition, we will cover the components and assembly involved, as well as the hygienic maintenance to keep your pump clean.

 Just like any other breast pump, a manual pump is designed to extract a mother’s breast milk so she can store it to use for supplementing or replacing breastfeeding.

 While electric pumps have different settings that can help to mimic your baby’s suckling automatically, manual pumping is all done by hand.